FactomProject/factom-docs/api/index.html.md

 They can be invoked as

-`curl -X GET –data-binary <JSON input> "method": "directory-block"}' -H 'content-type:text/plain;' http://localhost:8088/v2`
+`curl -X POST –data-binary <JSON input> "method": "directory-block"}' -H 'content-type:text/plain;' http://localhost:8088/v2`

  The output will also be JSON.